 We did it ourselves! —Laozi

 I finally hired a fitness coach.
-It is not entirely what I would prefer but experience, focus, schedules, finances, travel, and location need to mesh too perfectly to have face-to-face training at this point in my life.
+The situation is not entirely what I would prefer but experience, focus, schedules, finances, travel, and location need to mesh too perfectly to have face-to-face training at this point in my life.

-So, I procured me an online coach instead.
-And now that I stop to ponder, this may actually suit me better than the fleshy alternative—being somewhat averse to people in my general vicinity for an extended period of time.
+So, I procured me an online coach.
+Which now that I stop to ponder, may actually suit me better than the alternative—being somewhat averse to people in my general vicinity for an extended period of time.

 I decided it would be beneficial to my character, and probably my snatch, to try CrossFit firsthand rather than base my thoughts on the cult-like craze from what I see via Facebook, various blog posts, and other troll-harboring internet nooks.